TheThingsNetwork/lorawan-stack/api/api.md

 Configuration options for cases in which ADR is not supposed to steer the end device to another set of channels.

-### <a name="ttn.lorawan.v3.ADRSettings.DynamicMode.ChannelSteeringSettings.NarrowMode">Message `ADRSettings.DynamicMode.ChannelSteeringSettings.NarrowMode`</a>
+### <a name="ttn.lorawan.v3.ADRSettings.DynamicMode.ChannelSteeringSettings.LoRaNarrowMode">Message `ADRSettings.DynamicMode.ChannelSteeringSettings.LoRaNarrowMode`</a>

-Configuration options for narrow channels steering.
+Configuration options for LoRa narrow channels steering.
 The narrow mode attempts to steer the end device towards using the LoRa modulated, 125kHz bandwidth channels.